Code-Institute-Submissions/IgnazioSotgiu-original-crafts/README.md

 ***

 ### Project Description
 Original Craft is an e-commerce website that sells Art and Crafts products: jigsaw, prints, paint-by-number kits and art and crafts accessories (brushes, colors, frames...).
 The products are divided into different categories Prints, Jigsaw Puzzle, Pint by Numbers and Accessories.
 The user can purchase products and pay securely with credit card.
-The user can register to the site to avail of special services like review items in the order history, check the order history, save delivery address for a smoother user experience.
+The user can register to the site to avail of special services like review items in the order history, check the order history and save delivery address for a smoother user experience.
 The anonymous user can still buy products off the website but he cannot review them.
-Both registered and unregistered users will receive a confirmation email to the email address provided at the checkout form with order references in case of any problem.
+Both registered and unregistered users will receive a confirmation email after the checkout is completed, to the email address provided at the checkout form with order references.
-The owner can control the website from the admin panel, which include a stock count for the products, a review, users, orders, review and emails panels.
+The owner can control the website from the admin panel, add and remove categories and products, and also include a stock count for the products, review, users, orders, review and emails panels.

 ---
 ![](./static/docs/original-crafts-mockup.png)